Fixing Variable Types¶

 Optional arguments

-) are used for grouping (e.g., numbers are written as $1,500.25).
-You can explicitly change the characters that are used for decimal marks and groupings by setting changing thegrouping_mark
+locale: This is used to control the parsing convention for numbers.
+By default, the function assumes that periods (.) are used for decimal marks and commas (,) are used for grouping (e.g., numbers are written as $1,500.25).
+You can explicitly change the characters that are used for decimal marks and groupings by setting changing thegrouping_markanddecimal_mark, respectively.
+For example, if numbers are written in the European convention (e.g., numbers are written as €1.500,25), you could setlocale=locale(grouping_mark=".", decimal_mark=",").

 Let’s first try applying this function to a single value to see how it works: